 Getting to Zion National Park Map

 The east entrance (route 9) is the best way to enter if you are traveling from the Bryce Canyon area.
-However, there is a tunnel that has restrictions including no bikes or pedestrians and height and width restrictions.
+However, there is a tunnel that has size restrictions including no bikes or pedestrians and height and width restrictions.

 WARNING: Any vehicle over 13ft, 1 inches or higher can not pass through the tunnel.
 We saw a family in a camper get turned away at the entrance due to the height restriction.
 It is a long way around to the south entrance and needless to say the family was not happy. refer to the National Park Services website for specific restrictions.